-Site Location: The site is located eight miles west and four miles north of Inman.
+Site Location: The site is located eight miles west and four miles north of Inman, Kansas.
 The legal location is N/2 N/2 NW NW of Section 30, Township 20 South, and Range 5 West, in McPherson County.

-Impact/Immediacy: Potential exists for impacts on both rural domestic and stock water resources.
-Public safety issues have been mitigated with the re-routing of the local roadway affected by this site, the site is still ranked as moderate immediacy level due to the unknown extent of the dissolution.
+Impact/Immediacy: Public safety issues have been mitigated with the re-routing of the local roadway affected by this site.
+The site is still ranked as moderate immediacy level until a full and complete report on the time-lapse, high resolution seismic reflection imaging is completed by the KGS.